 help save a life

 Recognize the signs of suicide and depression.
 Get trained in QPR-- learn how to "Ask a question and save a life."
 Find out about community resources.
+Get a free gun lock and discard of your unneeded prescription drugs.
 Make a donation.
 Give hope.
 Become a partner in preventing suicide.

 Prevent Suicide Columbia County meets the third Thursday of each month from 1:00 to 2:30 pm at the Columbia County Law Enforcement Center at 711 E. Cook Street in Portage, Wisconsin.
 See map at the bottom of the page and contact us for more information.